Interested in racing karts? Here is some info to read.

 NKA Tech Form – Click Here

 No driving karts behind the pit wall.
 Please push your kart to the pits and then you can start your kart.
 Raise your hand when entering or leaving the pits.

-When the flag person decides to throw a yellow flag for a kart incident the leader is to bring the field to the start finish line and either enter the pits or pull to the side at the start finish line.
+When the flag person decides to throw a red flag for a kart incident the leader is to bring the field to the start finish line and either enter the pits or pull to the side at the start finish line.
 No passing is allowed under caution and everyone will stop their karts until given the go ahead to fire up the engines.
 Then we do a single file restart and everyone is to stay grouped together and do a lap around and go all out only when the flag person throws the green flag.
 No passing is allowed before the start finish line.

 If the flag person points a black flag at a driver then that driver is supposed to go to the pit area.
 It might be that you have a mechanical issue or it could be that you are being to aggressive on the track.
 Remember these karts are not supposed to collide with each other.
 These karts are open wheel like Formula 1 or Indy Car and are not designed to hit each other like in Nascar.
 Bad things happen quickly when karts collide.

 For the senior kart class we have a rolling start two wide.
 Drivers are supposed to stay grouped together to take the green flag.
 No passing for position is allowed until crossing the start finish line.